Harvest Family Fellowship of the Assemblies of God

 There shall be a president, secretary, and treasurer.
 The pastor, by virtue of office, shall be the president and chairman of the church board.
 The offices of secretary and treasurer may be held simultaneously by the same individual.

-The secretary shall be an active voting member of this assembly for at least 1 year immediately preceding election to office, and shall be a member of the church board.
+The secretary shall be an active voting member of this assembly for at least 1 year immediately preceding election to office.
+(3) Treasurer

 The treasurer shall be an active voting member of this assembly for at least 1 year immediately preceding election to office, and shall currently support the church with tithes, and shall have a cooperative spirit, and shall be faithful in attendance at church services.